Freeport-McMoRan Inc. research snapshot

 Munger risk inversion

-The thesis fails if copper demand disappoints, if new supply loosens the market, if Grasberg ramp-up slips, if Indonesia terms become less favorable, if safety or weather events interrupt production, or if capex absorbs cash while investors pay a peak-cycle multiple.
+The thesis fails if copper demand disappoints, if new supply loosens the market, if Grasberg ramp-up slips again, if Indonesia terms become less favorable, if safety or weather events interrupt production, or if capex absorbs cash while investors pay a peak-cycle multiple.

 Management

-Kathleen Quirk became CEO in 2024 after decades at FCX and prior CFO responsibility.
-That history supports operational continuity, but the key-person test is whether the team can restore Grasberg safely, advance U.S. growth projects only when economics are attractive, and keep capital returns tied to real free cash flow.
+Kathleen Quirk became CEO in 2024 after decades at FCX and prior CFO responsibility, and Maree Robertson now serves as CFO.
+The current test is whether the team can restore Grasberg safely toward full capacity by the end of 2027, advance U.S. growth projects only when economics are attractive, and keep capital returns tied to real free cash flow.

 Industry trend